Graduate School Development Programme

-We've specifically designed the GSDP to support you at key doctoral milestones, and to help you become both an independent researcher and employable doctoral graduate.
-Our aim is to help you develop the research, professional and transferable skills you need to succeed in your research degree and beyond.
+We've designed the Graduate School Development Programme (GSDP) to support you at key doctoral milestones, and to help you become an independent researcher and employable doctoral graduate.
+Our aim is to help you develop the research, professional and transferable skills to succeed in your research degree and beyond.

-We work with the very best tutors from across the university to bring you high-quality and engaging development opportunities.
-You'll also hear from experienced researchers about their real life experiences of doing research and what lessons they have learned along the way.
+We work with the best tutors from across the University to bring you high-quality and engaging development opportunities.
+You'll hear from experienced researchers about their experiences of doing research and the lessons they've learned.

-The GSDP is also a great opportunity for you to build networks across the university, meet other postgraduate researchers and talk about your research.
+The GSDP is a great opportunity for you to build networks across the University, meet other postgraduate researchers and discuss your research.

 By the time you complete your thesis, you'll be expected to have developed high-level critical reading and writing skills.
 Our workshops offer a supportive environment in which you can work to develop Doctoral process your skills as an academic writer.

 Identifying relevant literature and referencing it correctly is a crucial skill for doctoral researchers.
 In these workshops you'll learn how to find literature effectively, keep up-to-date with ease and work with references.

 Successful researchers are highly-skilled at managing research projects and their own time – and our workshops in personal effectiveness will help you make the transition to doctoral research be developing your ability to manage your work and your time effectively.